nvartolomei/dotfiles/README.md

 To update later on, just run that command again.

+Looking there for a way to sync silencely around servers.
+Maybe I will end with cron + rsync.

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

 My `~/.extra` looks something like this: